 67) How is monkey testing different from ad hoc testing?

-On account of ad hoc testing even though there are no predefined or archived experiments still, analyzers know the application.
-On account of the monkey, testing analyzers don’t have any knowledge of the application.
+On account of ad hoc testing, even though there are no predefined or archived experiments, still, analyzers still know the application.
+On account of the monkey, testing analysts don’t have any knowledge of the application.

 68) What is exploratory testing?